 A.T.
 Kearney published the results of a 2014 Strategy Study with over 2,000 global executives on strategy trends, challenges, and opportunities.
-Here are some of the key findings I think are worth highlighting and commenting on that relate to designing strategy execution.
+Here are some key findings worth highlighting that relate to designing strategy execution.

 1. 46% percent of global strategies fail broadly or don’t deliver